GameChangerCloud/doc-gamechanger/_tabs/contributing.md

 *  Fork the repository and create your branch from master so that it can be merged easily.
 *  Make sure all of the significant new logic is covered by tests.
 *  Make sure all quality checks are green.

-The next steps for GameChanger would be to :
-*  conceive a fourth client side generator, which would be based on an Angular schematic for the generation of the files and Vue.js as the front-end framework
-*  change the projects based on yeoman so that they would instead use an Angular schematic
-*  work on the generator based on Ember to [bring it up to date]
-*  update the front-end and back-end generators so that would function with geographical and custom scalars
-*  support incremental generation